Turkish president says does not welcome spy chief's election bid

 "I have no authority to interfere in that (decision).
 I don't have the right," the president said.

-But Erdogan has made little secret of his determination to keep a firm grip on politics and the ruling AK Party since he ascended to the presidency from the office of prime minister last year.
+But Erdogan has made little secret of his determination to keep a firm grip on politics and the ruling AK Party since he ascended from the office of prime minister last year.

 Any split between Erdogan and Davutoglu would concern investors, said Friedman, "because if they have a falling out, then all bets are off for Turkey's political stability."